 Kermit C. Sanders became sheriff in 1957 and served an illustrious 20 years until 1976.

 Bill M. Hutson was first elected as sheriff in 1976.
 Hutson marks the forty-first sheriff of Cobb County.
 Hutson has served succeeding terms since this time.
 It marks the longest service record for sheriff in Cobb’s history.
 W.P.
 Stephens was successful in five bids for sheriff.
 The tenure for sheriff was only two years during the time of Stephens.
 Hutson has led seven successful bids for sheriff spanning some 27 years through December 31, 2003.

-Cobb County Sheriff Neil Warren has been a law enforcement professional for over thirty years.
+Cobb County Sheriff Neil Warren was a law enforcement professional for over forty years.
 Fulfilling the unexpired term of longtime Sheriff Bill Hutson, Warren was sworn in as the 42nd Sheriff of Cobb County January 1, 2004.
-He has been employed with the Cobb County Sheriff’s Office since 1977.
-Sheriff Warren has worked his way through the ranks of the Sheriff’s Office starting as a Sheriff’s Deputy.
+He was employed with the Cobb County Sheriff’s Office since 1977.
+Sheriff Warren worked his way through the ranks of the Sheriff’s Office starting as a Sheriff’s Deputy.
 He was promoted to ranks of Sergeant, Lieutenant and Captain.
 Sheriff Warren was appointed as Chief Investigator in 1984 and to the position of Chief Deputy Sheriff in June of 1994 where he served until taking over the Office of Sheriff.
-Having been elected to the office of Sheriff three times, Sheriff Warren continues to serve the citizens of Cobb County today.
+He remained sheriff until December 31, 2020.